 Doctoral Degree (optional)

-A doctorate in school psychology usually involves 2-5 years of study and research, an internship, and a dissertation.
+A doctorate usually involves two to five years of study and research, an internship, and a dissertation.
 Doctoral graduates may command better salaries as specialists and may have wider opportunities, including teaching and research positions with colleges, universities, and agencies.